 The two levels of gaming are beautiful, with an ornate, Victorian décor.
 And with 140,000 square feet of casino space, Ameristar is larger than many of the casinos on the Las Vegas Strip.

 Here you’ll find 2,200 slot machine/video poker machines, along with 66 table games.
-There’s also a 15 table poker room.
+You’ll find all the usual favorites here, including blackjack, roulette and craps.
+The high limit room takes bets up to $10,000!
+There’s also a baccarat pit and a 13 table poker room.

 Opened in 1997, the rest of the resort has a charming old village motif with the pretty blue faux sky ceilings you often see at casinos.